httpdss/structkit/docs/cli-reference.md

 The following environment variables can be used to configure default values for CLI arguments:

 - `STRUCTKIT_LOG_LEVEL`: Set the default logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Overridden by the `--log` flag.
 - `STRUCTKIT_STRUCTURES_PATH`: Set the default path to structure definitions.
-This is used when the `--structures-path` flag is not provided.
+This is used as the default value for the `--structures-path` flag when not explicitly provided.
+When set, the CLI will log an info message indicating that this environment variable is being used.

+**Precedence:**

+1. Explicit `--structures-path` CLI flag (highest priority)
+2. `STRUCTKIT_STRUCTURES_PATH` environment variable
+3. Default system paths (lowest priority)

 **Example:**